devcybiko/gregsmithwiki/content/teaching/gregs55.md

 35. When offered food, take only your fair share
 36. If someone drops something, pick it up
 37. Hold the door for people rather than letting it close on them
-38. Be a good listener
-39. On a field trip, enter a public building quietly
+39. On travel, enter a public building quietly (likewise, wherever you are, enter a meeting quietly)
-40. Be a good guest
-41. During an assembly, do not speak or cal out to friends
+41. During an presentation, do not speak or call out to friends
 42. Use appropriate phone etiquette at all times
 43. When returning from a trip, shake the hand of every chaperone
 44. On escalators, stand to the right, walk to the left